 Isaiah 35:4-7 … say to those with fearful hearts, “Be strong, do not fear; your God will come, he will come with vengeance; with divine retribution he will come to save you.”
 Then will the eyes of the blind be opened and the ears of the deaf unstopped.
 Then will the lame leap like a deer, and the mute tongue shout for joy.
 Water will gush forth in the wilderness and streams in the desert.
 The burning sand will become a pool, the thirsty ground bubbling springs.
 In the haunts where jackals once lay, grass and reeds and papyrus will grow.

-Isaiah looks forward to a coming age when physical infirmities will be reversed and even the desert will be a fertile.
+Isaiah looks forward to a coming age when physical infirmities will be reversed, the blind will see, the deaf will hear and the lame will leap!
+Even the desert will gush with water and become fertile.
 In Acts 2 the Holy Spirit is “poured out” on the people, here in Acts 3 the Holy Spirit is healing physical infirmity.

-Finally, this is the first time one of the disciples does the same sort of miracle which Jesus did, albeit in the name of Jesus.
-This sets up a pattern in the book of Acts, as the gospel enters new areas it is accompanied by the power of the Holy Spirit as witnessed by miracles.
+This is also the first time one of the disciples does the same kind of miracle Jesus did, although they heal “in the name of Jesus.”
+This indicates Jesus is a powerful name that is able to heal and able to save (Acts 4:12).
+By Acts 19, some exorcists will try to use the name of Jesus to cast out demons (with unfortunate results).
+This healing also establishes a pattern in the book of Acts: as the gospel enters new areas it is accompanied by the power of the Holy Spirit as witnessed by miracles.

 Peter calls for the man’s attention and tells him that he has no money for him, and heals him in the name of Jesus.
 Why does Peter call for the man’s attention?
 Perhaps there are a lot of people passing through the gate and the beggar is trying to beg from as many as he can.